Desigveloper/alx-low_level_programming/0x08-recursion/README.md

 If y is negative, the function returns -1 to indicate an error.
 If y is zero, the function returns 1.
 Otherwise, the function returns the result of x raised to the power of y.

+5-sqrt-recursion: A function that recursively calculates and returns the natural square root of a number.
+The function takes an integer n as input and returns its natural square root.
+If n is negative, the function returns -1.
+If n does not have a natural square root, it returns the largest integer whose square is less than or equal to n.

+The sqrt-helper-func: Is a recursive helper function that takes three arguments: the integer iNum, the starting point iStart, and the ending point iEnd.
+It uses binary search to find the square root of iNum by recursively dividing the range between start and end in half until it finds the square root or determines that it doesn't exist.